A Protoplanetary Dust Cloud?

 Barry later invited me to talk to a workshop at the Royal Society Kavli Centre in June 2012, followed by an invitation to talk to the Logic Seminar in Leeds in October, and then in 2013 invited me to contribute to a book The Incomputable, to be published by Springer, being co-edited by Barry and Mariya Soskova, mentioned above.

-My chapter, finished in December 2015, not long after Barry's death, extends the
+My chapter, finished in 2016, not long after Barry's death, extends the idea of

-idea of the Meta-Morphogenesis project by discussing requirements for many kinds
+the Meta-Morphogenesis project by discussing requirements for many kinds of

-of construction kit to be used in biological evolution, including construction
+construction kit to be used in biological evolution,

-machines.
-A messy "work in progress" version extending the work on construction
+A messy "work in progress" version extending the published work on construction

 kits is online here:

-A "snapshot" of that project, written in December 2015 is to be included in the new volume.
+A "snapshot" of that project, written mid 2016. was included in the new volume.

 I also met Barry a few times at workshops or conferences, and I always immensely enjoyed and benefited from our discussions.
 Originally stimulated by Barry's requests and enormously encouraged by his responses to my drafts, I now expect to go on working on these problems as long as I can.